 [vc_row][vc_column width=”7/12″][vc_column_text]The Eldridge Street Synagogue was originally adorned by glorious rose windows on its eastern and western walls.
 Like all aspects of the building’s design, these Gothic windows tell an important story about this landmark’s history.

-The western rose window is decorated with twelve floral shaped roundels, each with a star of David in its center.
-This window is a central feature of the building’s façade and announces to all passerby’s the Jewish and sacred nature of the building.
-While this window is original to the building’s 1887 design, its counterpart on the eastern wall is not.
+The western rose window is a central feature of the building’s façade and announces Jewish and sacred nature of the building to all passing by.
+This huge round window is decorated with twelve floral shaped roundels, each with a star of David in its center.
+While this window is original to the building’s 1887 design, its counterpart on the eastern wall above the synagogue’s ark is not.

-No early drawings or photographs of the window originally installed on the eastern wall exist.
-Records indicate that this rose window was damaged by weather and removed around 1940.
-Unfortunately, a lack of funds prevented the congregation from fixing the window and installing a new design until 1944, when a congregant donated the replacement pictured above of glass blocks in the shape of two sets of paired tablets.
+No early drawings or photographs exist of the original east rose window.
+Records indicate that it was damaged by weather around 1940.
+In 1944, a congregant donated funds to replace the window with economical glass blocks, which were installed in the shape of two sets of paired tablets.
+(See the photograph above.)